myxozoa/LPM/README.md

 2. To build an executable run:
    ```
-   yarn build
+   yarn package
    ```
-3. Navigate to the `release-builds` folder to find the folder containing the installer.
+3. Navigate to the `release` folder to find the folder containing the installer.

 4. Install the app like you would any other.